Whitebeam Close

 How Life Works Here

 Whitebeam Close is located in Test Valley, near East Anton, Hampshire.
 Crime is around average for the area, with 84 incidents in the past year.
 The most commonly reported category is violence and sexual offences.
 Violent offences account for 60% of reported crimes.
 Some amenities are available nearby, though a car may be useful for regular errands like grocery shopping.
 The nearest transport stop is 67m away (bus).
 Rail links may require a connecting journey.
 The median property price is £299,000, with strong growth of 19% over five years.
 Based on 21 transactions recorded since 2014.
 Rented accommodation predominates.
 There are 6 schools within 2 km, 3 rated Good or Outstanding by Ofsted.
 Primary schools are nearby, though secondary options may require travel.
 The nearest school is just 401m away.
 This street may particularly suit property investors.
 Market indicators suggest an upward trend.
-Overall, this street scores 51 out of 100 for liveability, above the district average.
+Overall, this street scores 56 out of 100 for liveability, placing it in the top 15% within its district.

 Score Breakdown